PX200 - 140W Voltage Amplifier

 where Vpp is the peak-to-peak output voltage, C is the load capacitance and f is the frequency.
 Therefore, the maximum frequency for a given RMS current limit Irms, capacitance, and voltage is

 The above equation is also true for any periodic waveform, including triangle waves and square waves.
-This property arises since the amplifier detects average current, which not affected by the waveform shape.
+This property arises since the amplifier detects average current, which is not affected by the waveform shape.

 The ‘power bandwidth’ is the maximum frequency at full output voltage.
 When the amplifier output is open-circuit, the power bandwidth is limited by the slew-rate; however, with a capacitive load, the maximum frequency is limited by the RMS current and load capacitance.
 The power bandwidth for a range of capacitive loads is listed below.

 |Load Capacitance||50V Range||100V Range||150V Range||200V Range|

 |10 nF||222 kHz*||111 kHz*||74 kHz*||55 kHz*|

 |100 nF||222 kHz*||111 kHz*||62 kHz||35 kHz|